 What Are the Different Types of Trust Funds?

-A charitable remainder trust is another type of trust fund.
-Also called a charitable annuity trust, this allows you to pass on your assets to a specified charity instead of a relative.
+- Charitable Remainder Trust: A charitable remainder trust, also called a charitable annuity trust, allows you to pass on your assets to a specified charity instead of a relative.
 The assets within this kind of fund provide a fixed-percentage income for the beneficiary during the life of the trust.
 When you fund a charitable remainder trust, you can immediately benefit from charitable-contribution tax credits.
 Plus, you’re donating your assets toward a great cause.

 Who Needs a Trust Fund?

-You’ll find trust funds useful if you want to leave money, property or other assets to someone else and ensure their use in a specific and incontestable way.
+You’ll find trust funds useful if you want to leave money, property, or other assets to someone else and ensure their use in a specific or incontestable way.
 You can set up a trust to pay out assets at specific times, like annually, for specific events like at graduation, or at a certain age.
 If you want to make sure your wealth lasts longer, you can choose to have it paid out to your beneficiaries in installments rather than a lump sum.
 If you want to pay for your grandchildren’s education, you can have it paid out for their tuition only.

 Trust funds also combat some of the issues you might face with a will.
 Unlike a will, trusts are not subject to probate, the legal process that verifies your will.
 Since the assets in the trust belong to the trust, not the grantor, there’s no need to transfer ownership of those assets upon the grantor’s death.
 Without probate, trusts also keep your estate dealings private.

 A trust fund is a solid estate planning tool for those who want more control over their assets than what a will can provide.
 Trusts allow the grantor (the person setting up the trust) to define its terms.
 This principally includes how and when you want the contents of the trust to go to your beneficiaries.
 Irrevocable trust funds also provide some tax benefits and protection of their assets from legal action.